dravinash/dravinash.github.io/content/posts/attention/index.md

 ## Overview
 This article would discuss the following concepts
 > 1. Basic intuation of attention model
-> 2. Attention History
+> 2. Mathematics behind the attention model
-> 3. Mathematics behind the attention model
+> 3. Implementation of attention mechanism
-> 4. Implementation of attention mechanism
+> 4. Use of Tensorflow ``tf.keras.layers.MultiHeadAttention`` API
-> 5. Use of Tensorflow ``tf.keras.layers.MultiHeadAttention`` API
+> 5. Multi-Head Attention
 Without further delay, lets deep dive into what is attention mechanism, why it is so popular?

 ## Basic intuation of attention model